Shadox-0495/Win_date_configuration/README.md

-# Win_date_configuration
+# Windows_date_configuration_script
-Script to configurate windows date format and location
+A simple script to change Windows 7/10 date format and location.
+This script was made on a Windows 10 pc with English language, to change from the Canadean deafult configuration to United States.